 Both he and the Secretary were very clear that we’re not looking for India to take steps that will affect its poverty alleviation programs; we’re merely looking for India to slow the rate of growth of emissions, which is very different from capping emissions, which is what the press often reports.

-Not that – whatever protocol comes out of Copenhagen, but –
+QUESTION: Not that – whatever protocol comes out of Copenhagen, but –

 QUESTION: It seems – is this a political determination –

-Do you want to take one more or –
+MS. FAILLACE: Do you want to take one more or –

 Now that Prime Minister Singh has – and the Congress Party have won those elections, and now that they have returned to power in a strengthened position, they have a little bit more margin for maneuver.
 They also have a new minister, a man called Anand Sharma, who’s somebody that we know very well.
 He’s somebody who has worked closely with the United States.
 He was previously one of the ministers of state in the Ministry of External Affairs.
 Before that, he was a spokesman for the Congress Party, again, who worked closely with us, so he knows the United States.